 If you have migraines, do you need to get regular brain scans?
 Experts say no. The odds that there’s a problem is less than 1 in 1,000.

 Brain lesions don’t appear to cause any long-term damage.
-Two large studies found people with migraines didn’t have any more changes to their brain function or thinking than those who don’t get the headaches.
+Two large studies found people with migraines didn’t have any more changes to their brain function or thinking than those who don’t get migraines.

 One study concluded these lesions don’t affect your brain health.
 The scientists used scans to track lesions over 9 years.
 They found those who had more brain lesions scored no differently on memory, attention, or speed tests.